Software Gems' Sybase Gem Documents

 The subject of Statistics is neither complicated, nor simple.

-The mechanics and considerations simply needs to be understood.
+The purpose; requirement; and considerations, as well as the mechanics, simply need to be understood.

-However, it is made hugely complicated by the denizens of the web, particularly the self-styled "gurus".
+However, that is made hugely complicated by the denizens of the web, particularly the self-styled "gurus".

-This document explains Statistics in a straight-forward manner, and removes the unnecessary complexity.
+This document explains Statistics in a straight-forward manner, such that the unnecessary complexity is eliminated.

 Presented with many illustrations, in three parts,

-with two examples of meaningful Statistics reports from our utilities:
+plus examples of meaningful Statistics reports from our utilities (for those who seek to write their own reports).

-in order to identify which Stats are relevant, and to maintain them properly
+In order to identify which Stats are relevant, to maintain them properly and efficiently, the Concepts need to be understood.

-useful for a deeper understanding of issues, and for writing your own Statistics reports
+useful for a deeper understanding of the issues.
+A requirement for writing your own Statistics reports.

 - Help Statistic: